Karataso/Eazy-Pacman/README.md

 # Eazy Pacman

-A Tiny little script to make Package manager basics eazy and more efficient to do allows you to do actions quickly pressing a single key to do actions
+A Tiny little script to make Package manager basics actions eazy and more efficient to do, Eazy Pacman allows you to do actions quickly pressing a single key to do actions

 made as simple as posible